pixelpicosean/slush-phaser-project/README.md

 $ gulp
 ```

+### Generator

+After installed there should be a `phaser` command in your PATH, try `phaser --version` to check it.
+Now there's only generator support from the cli command, maybe project or some other features will be added, but I dont have any idea about that. *Feel free to tell me what you think :D*

+**NOTE:** to make generator work as you want, please locate to **`GAME_ROOT`** instead of **`GAME_ROOT/project`**

+    phaser [command] [options]

+    Commands:
+        g|generate         // Generate a new scene/prefab with ES6 support

+    Options:
+        -h, --help     output usage information
+        -V, --version  output the version number

+    Command-Specific Help:
+        phaser [command] --help

 ## Workflow

 > The workflow introduced below is recommended but not forced which will just make your life easier :D

-There're 2 folders "design" and "media" created at root path, both of them are empty by default.
+There're 2 folders **"design"** and **"media"** created at root path, both of them are empty by default.

-The "design" folder is made for your game design docs, graphs and sketches.
+The **"design"** folder is made for your game design docs, graphs and sketches.

-The "media" folder is for your original assets(ai, psd, wav...).
+The **"media"** folder is for your original assets(ai, psd, wav...).
 You may process them with tools like TexturePacker, Audacity... to phaser friendly formats(png, ogg...) and put them into `project/assets` for use.

-When editing source code, make sure you update the files within the `project` directory.
+When **editing source code**, make sure you update the files within the `project` directory.
 These files will then be compiled and reload for developing or compressed and added to the `dist` directory for publishing.

 The JavaScript files have been set in a modular way using [es6-module-transpiler][es6-module-transpiler].
 This means your code modules are managed in the future format.